osrf/mbari_wec/docs/docs/Tutorials/Simulation/SimulatorOutputROS.md

 # View ROS 2 Messages

+The data in each of the topics and services below correspond to the message descriptions which can be seen in [ROS 2 Interface->Interfaces (ROS 2 Messages)](../../ROS2/messages.md) along with a description of each field.

 ## Topics

 While running, the simulator generates exactly the same ROS 2 messages that the buoy hardware does